-Exploration on Slaaihoek by Anglovaal began in 1989, and in 1991, the Massive Sulphide Body (MSB) was discovered by surface drilling.
-In 1995, the Nkomati JV between Anglovaal and AAC was formed.
-In January 1997, underground production started on the MSB.
-In 2004, Anglovaal acquired AAC's interest and in 2005, following the merger of Anglovaal and ARM, a 50:50 JV was formed between ARM and LionOre, then a global nickel producer and owner of the Activox technology.
 In February 2006, Nkomati approved the Phase 1 expansion project to exploit the Main Mineralised Zone (MMZ), one of the disseminated sulphide orebodies, by underground and open-pit mining at a rate of 100 000 tonnes per month of ore to maintain annual nickel production at approximately 5 000 tonnes in concentrate, after output from the MSB started declining.
 The project was completed in 2007.
 In the same year, Norilsk Nickel acquired LionOre, together with its 50% share in Nkomati.
 The MSB orebody is now mined out.

-The Phase 2a expansion project, increasing MMZ ore production to 375 000 tonnes per month with the construction of a new plant, was commissioned during 2010.
+The Phase 2A expansion project, increasing MMZ ore production to 375 000 tonnes per month with the construction of a new plant, was commissioned during 2010.
+The Phase 2B expansion, involving the upgrading of the 100 000 tonnes per month MMZ plant to a 250 000 tonnes per month Chromititic Peridotite Mineralised Zone (PCMZ) plant, was completed during F2011.
+The PCMZ, which was being mined only in the open-pit, is a disseminated chromite-rich sulphide body within the Chromititic Peridotite (PCR) Unit (overlying the MMZ), which has to be treated separately to liberate the chromite fines.

-The Phase 2b expansion, involving the upgrading of the 100 000 tonnes per month MMZ plant to a 250 000 tonnes per month Chromititic Peridotite Mineralised Zone (PCMZ) plant, was completed during F2011.
-The PCMZ, which was being mined only in the open-pit, is a disseminated chromiterich sulphide body within the Chromititic Peridotite (PCR) Unit (overlying the MMZ), which has to be treated separately to liberate the chromite fines.
+Nkomati Nickel Mine has also been producing lumpy chromite, chips and fines from the oxidised massive chromitite since 2006, a layer which overlies the PCMZ orebody.

-Nkomati has also been producing lumpy chromite, chips and fines from the oxidised massive chromitite since 2006, a layer which overlies the PCMZ orebody.
 A chrome washing plant to treat the fines stockpile was commissioned in 2008.
 In addition, the Oxidised PCR, which is the highly weathered PCR Unit immediately below the oxidised massive chromitite, was being stockpiled for future processing for its chromite content.

-The Nkomati operation was placed on care and maintenance at the end of the third quarter of F2021 as continued mining became financially unviable.
+The Nkomati Nickel Mine operation was placed on care and maintenance at the end of the third quarter of F2021 as continued mining became financially unviable.

-The following Competent Person was involved in the review of the estimation of Mineral Resources for the Nkomati Mine.
-He is employed by ARM.
+The following Competent Person was involved in the review of the estimation of Mineral Resources for the Nkomati Nickel Mine.
+R Jooste is employed by ARM.